Where to Start with Classic Books: Helpful Reading Tips for Beginners

 A seminal short story collection containing 12 humorous and dark tales from the prominent and witty Jazz Age author Edna Ferber.

-This book contains a collection of Lovecraft’s best and most chilling horror short stories, including the prolific and influential ‘The Call of Cthulhu’.
-A fantastic collection of terrifying tales.
+This book contains Lovecraft’s most chilling horror short stories, including the prolific and influential ‘The Call of Cthulhu’.

 Find a Series You Enjoy and Read Them All